 Any action that helps maintain vegetation cover will help prevent the soil being blown away.
+Research in southwest Kgalagadi has shown that severe soil loss occurs if vegetation cover drops below 14%.
 For this reason, most of the management options in the Chapter are relevant for preventing soil from being lost or damaged.
-Maintaining vegetation cover is particularly important during drought, when most soil is lost to the wind (see p57).
+Maintaining vegetation cover is particularly important during drought, when most soil is lost to the wind.
 In addition to the other management options in this Chapter, you may consider the following:

 - Avoid felling trees near boreholes where vegetation cover is likely to be lowest.
-Trees slow the wind down, reducing its ability to move sand; - If there are no other trees available, try pollarding the trees near your borehole instead of cutting them at the base, cut them at shoulder height where the re-growth will be out of reach from browsing animals.
+Trees slow the wind down, reducing its ability to move sand; - If there are no other trees available, try pollarding the trees near your borehole - instead of cutting them at the base, cut them at shoulder height where the re-growth will be out of reach from browsing animals.
 The diagram to the right shows how a tree that has been cut at shoulder height produces shoots which grow into new branches that can be harvested again.
 Pollarded trees can give you a long-term source of wood (and fodder, depending on the kind of tree), and by keeping trees near your borehole you minimise damage to the soil from the wind.
 Most Acacias pollard well, but there is little information available about how other kinds of tree are likely to respond;